Find Affordable College Courses

 Statesboro, GA

-With a ranking of #7, Georgia Southern University did quite well on this year’s most popular schools for allied health professions students working on their bachelor’s degree.
-GaSou is a fairly large public school located in the town of Statesboro.
+Georgia Southern University did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
+It came in at #7 on the list.
+GaSou is a very large public school located in the distant town of Statesboro.

 Women make up 87% of the allied health majors at the school.